14 Negative Traits Of Introverts And How To Overcome Them

 To be haughty means to feel and act arrogantly superior to others.
 Some introverts are misunderstood to be haughty when actually, they do not want to small-talk or when they need to be alone to recharge.

-However, you are likelier to find haughty people in the midst of introverts than elsewhere.
+However, you are likelier to find haughty people amid introverts than elsewhere.

 Because most introverts are satisfied with themselves and don’t seek help, they look down on others.